National Theater Institute

 National Theatre Institute - Waterford, Connecticut

 George Fox University's Theatre students may apply to study at the O'Neill Center in Waterford, Connecticut for one semester through a cooperative agreement with the National Theatre Institute.
 This fourteen-week study away program is offered twice a year, in the fall and spring.
 Classes are held seven days a week from 9am to 10pm with a 7:30am warm-up six days a week.
 This rigorous, conservatory-based approach to theater training exposes students to a broad range of theater styles and techniques.
 Coursework is rooted in five primary disciplines: Acting, Directing, Playwriting, Design and Movement & Voice.
+Admission to NTI is competitive; applicants are encouraged to apply well in advance of the deadlines – please note that it is only offered in the fall.

 - Acting - Students are trained in a wide range of acting techniques and styles by core instructors and visiting artists.
 Classes concentrate on improving your craft as an actor and on strengthening your intelligence and imagination as an artist.
 In-depth scene study covers a variety of plays and periods: from Shakespeare to Sam Shepard; Moliere to Arthur Miller; and Chekhov to Charles L. Mee.
 Guest artists teach specific workshops in improvisation, ensemble-generated theater, auditioning, and acting for the camera.